temporalio/temporal/docs/admin/dlq.md

 If you need to capture tasks that fail with specific errors, you can utilize the config flag `history.TaskDLQErrorPattern`.
 This allows you to define a regular expression that will match one or more errors.
 However, exercise caution when specifying the regular expression to avoid unintended matches.
 Once configured, all task processing errors will be compared against this pattern, which could affect performance.
-Therefore, use this flag only when absolutely necessary.
+Therefore, use this flag only when necessary.

 ## Detection
 There is a metric `dlq_writes`, which is incremented each time a message is enqueued to the DLQ.